In the Services Security view Users tab, you can configure the following for a service:

 The User Definition panel has three sections:

-- User Information identifies the user as created in the Administration Security view.
+- User Information identifies the user as created in the Admin Services Security view.

 - User Settings define parameters that apply to this user's access to the service.